David-Olateju/Scrapping-multiple-pages-of-a-website/README.md

 # WEB SCRAPPING MULTIPLE PAGES

 Taking it off from where we stopped at the last project, where a single page was scrapped.
-To get a quick recap, you can follow the link provided, to have a quick glance of it.
+To get a quick recap, you can follow the link provided, https://github.com/David-Olateju/eCommerce-site-Scrapping-in-R.git, to have a quick glance of it.

-In this project, multiple pages of the eCommerce website (Jumia) that we have been using will be scrapped, and we will focus on the "Phone and Tablets" section.
+In this project, multiple pages of the eCommerce website (Jumia's) that we have been using will be scrapped, and we will focus on the "Phone and Tablets" section.
 Let's begin:

 ## LOADING THE LIBRARIES
  1. rvest: the library for scrapping the data